 1. Natural Grass

-Depending on your situation, natural grass might be the easiest option to implement.
+Depending on your situation, natural grass might be the best ground for dog runs and the easiest option to implement.
 Even if you don’t have a space to use as a dog run that’s already covered in grass, you could easily plant it in a dog run that you build.
 Of course, that means you’ll have to wait for it to grow!

 Grass is very soft and easy on your dog’s joints, bones, and paws.
 It’s also easy to maintain since it doesn’t really need much upkeep.